fenago/react-graphql-course/md/lab_1.md

 }
 ```

-The preceding code looks more complicated than it is, but I am going to
-explain it quickly.

 We need to run [event.preventDefault] to stop our browser from
 actually trying to submit the form and reload the page.
-Most people
-coming from jQuery or other JavaScript frameworks will know this.

 Next, we save our new post in the [newPost] variable that we want
 to add to our feed.

-We are faking some data here to simulate a real-world application.
-For
-our test case, the new post id is the number of posts in our state
-variable plus one.
-React wants us to give every child in the ReactDOM a
-unique id.
-By counting the number of posts, we simulate the behavior of
-a real back end giving us unique ids for our posts.

 The text for our new post comes from the [postContent] variable
-from the component state.\
+from the component state.
-Furthermore, we do not yet have a user system by now, that our GraphQL
-server can use to give us the newest posts, including the matching users
-with their avatars.
-We simulate this by having a static user object for
-all the new posts we create.

 Finally, we update the component state again.
 This is where it gets a
 bit complicated.
 We are not passing an object as if we are doing it
 inside the [handlePostContentChange] function; we are passing an
 [update] function.

-This approach gives us the current state reliably.
-Generally, I
-recommend using a function instead of using just an object.
-It
-automatically protects you against problems of race condition, where
-multiple functions manipulate the state.
-Always have in mind that the
-[setState] function is asynchronous.

-The return value of the function is the state object we would normally
-have used directly.
-Thanks to the ES6 spread operator, we can prepend
-the [newPost] variable before the old posts, which will render the
-latest post at the top of our list.
-The [textarea] is cleared by
-passing an empty string into [setState] for the
-[postContent] field.

 Now go ahead and play with your working React form.
 Do not forget that
 all posts you create do not persist since they are only held in the